 Engagement

-Students have diverse opportunities to get involved within the School of Business–Camden.
-Students can engage in various experiential activities to enhance their network and critical skills.
-SEED helps you engage with various opportunities within the School and across Campus.
-By participating in the various experiential activities or joining an student organization, you will take the next steps to develop your skills, enhance your resume, or network with your peers and working professionals!
+Students have a broad range of opportunities to get involved within the School of Business–Camden.
+Students can engage in experiential activities to enhance their network and critical skills.
+SEED helps you engage with diverse opportunities within the School and across Campus.
+By participating in various experiential activities or joining a student organization, you will take the next steps to develop your skills, enhance your resume, or network with your peers and working professionals!
 If you have any questions or would like more information on any of these activities, please contact the SEED Team.

 Competitions and Challenges